 The Group may consider a financial asset to be in default when internal or external information indicates that the Group is unlikely to receive the outstanding contractual amounts in full before taking into account any credit enhancements held by the Group.
 A financial asset is written off when there is no reasonable expectation of recovering the contractual cash flows.

 Financial Liabilities - Initial recognition and measurement

-Financial liabilities are classified, at initial recognition, as financial liabilities at FVTPL, financial liabilities at amortized cost (loans and borrowings) or as derivatives designated as hedging instruments in an effective hedge, as appropriate.
+Financial liabilities are classified, at initial recognition, as financial liabilities at FVTPL and other financial liabilities at amortized cost.
+The initial measurement of financial liabilities, except for designated at FVTPL, includes transaction costs.